 The cycling posture when pedaling to stay upright, you use your abs muscles and strengthen your core, improving your balance and coordination.

 8) Builds Muscles

 You exercise multiple different muscles when you cycle.
-In the power phase of pedalling, you use muscles in the buttocks, thighs and calves.
+In the power phase of pedaling, you use muscles in the buttocks, thighs, and calves.
 In the recovery phase, you work your hamstrings and the muscles in the front of the hips.
 You use abdominal muscles to balance and stay upright, and you use your arm and shoulder muscles to hold the handlebars and steer.
 You strengthen the muscles around your trunk by snagging your core balancing the bike.